 Enrich your curriculum and have the Chicago Botanic Garden come to you!
 Choose from a variety of programs that feature plant topics appropriate for specific grade levels.
-To Register for a Traveling Plant Science Teacher to visit your classroom, please fill out an Online Registration form.

-offered in JANUARY and FEBRUARY
+offered in JANUARY - MARCH

 Monday through Friday

 60-minute program(s) between 9 a.m. – 2 p.m.